Oxycodone Trafficking

 Sentences Relative to the Guideline Range

-• The average guideline minimum has increased while the average sentence imposed has fluctuated over the past five years.
+• The average guideline minimum and average sentence imposed have increased over the past five years.

-• The average sentence imposed was 39 months in fiscal year 2020 and 50 months in fiscal year 2024.
+• The average sentence increased from 42 months in fiscal year 2021 to 55 months in fiscal year 2025.

 2 Individuals sentenced for drug trafficking were sentenced under USSG §§2D1.1 (Drug Trafficking), 2D1.2 (Protected Locations), 2D1.5 (Continuing Criminal Enterprise), 2D1.6 (Use of a Communication Facility), 2D1.8 (Rent/Manage Drug Establishment), 2D1.10 (Endangering Human Life), or 2D1.14 (Narco-Terrorism).